Check engine message on Fiat: what does it mean?

 The proper functioning of the engine relies on several electronic sensors that send data to the ECU to adjust fuel injection and the air/fuel mixture.

 If one of the sensors sends incorrect information (mass airflow sensor, lambda sensor, pressure sensor, or temperature sensor), an engine fault may be detected.
-This type of issue is not always serious but can disrupt engine operation.
+This type of fault is not always serious but can disrupt engine operation.

 An ignition problem